 1. Fire Insurance

 Most often small businesses work out of small office spaces or might have spaces, factories and warehouses that are small in comparison to large enterprises.
 This leads business owners to assume that they would not face any big losses.
 But imagine a fire caused due to a short circuit burning down the entire office.
 Would a small business be able to get back on its feet and resume business easily?
-A Fire and Special Perils insurance policy provides coverage for — fire, malicious damage, riots, explosions, impact damage and natural calamities.
+A Fire and Special Perils insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More provides coverage for — fire, malicious damage, riots, explosions, impact damage and natural calamities.